Optimal measures for p-frame energies on spheres: Optimality of the 600-cell

 For a polynomial $ h $ of the form,

 the coefficients $ \widehat h_n $ can be uniquely determined as functions of $ p $ by setting

-where $ -1 = t_1 < t_2 < \ldots < t_5 =1 $ are the values of $ \tau(x,y) $ when vectors $ x, y $ vary over the vertices of the 600-cell, see the proof of Theorem~\ref{thm:600} below and Table~\ref{table:opt_parameters}.
+where $ -1 = t_1 < t_2 < \ldots < t_5 =1 $ are the values of $ \tau(x,y) $ when vectors $ x, y $ vary over the vertices of the 600-cell, see the proof of Theorem~\ref{thm:600} below.
 It turns out that for all $p\in[8,10]$, $ \widehat h_n(p) \geq 0 $ when $ 0 \leq n \leq 8, n \neq 6 $.
 We apply a computer-assisted approach to verify this positivity; specifically, using interval arithmetic, we compute values of $\widehat h_n(p) $ on a grid fine enough to guarantee that $ \widehat h_n(p) \geq 0 $.
-The details of this computation are available as an html file and as a SageMath \cite{sageMath} notebook, distributed with the arXiv submission of this paper.

-Even though the computations performed by our program are carried out in finite floating point precision, interval arithmetic guarantees that the results of these computations lie in precisely defined intervals.
-SageMath provides an implementation of the interval arithmetic through a wrapper of the MPFI \cite{InriaForge} library \cite{zimmermannComputational2018,sageMath}.
+The details of this computation are available in the auxiliary files of the arXiv submission of this paper.
+Even though the computations performed are carried out in finite floating point precision, interval arithmetic guarantees that the results of these computations lie in precisely defined intervals (using libraries \cite{InriaForge,zimmermannComputational2018,sageMath}).
 The computer-assisted argument yields the following.

 \begin{lemma} If $ p \in [8,10] $ and the polynomial $ h $ is constructed as above, the coefficients $\widehat{h}_{n}$ in the Jacobi expansion \eqref{eq:h_poly} satisfy $ \widehat h_n(p) \geq 0 $. \end{lemma}